Asset type groups

 DataProductOutput |

-| Measure Source | Source assets involved in the calculation of a business measure.
-It includes immediate formula inputs as well as higher-level assets they originate from, such as tables or data entities. | MeasureSource |
+| Measure Source | Groups all types of source assets that are involved in the calculation of a business measure.
+It includes immediate formula inputs as well as higher-level assets from which they originate, such as tables or data entities. | MeasureSource |

-| Referencing Asset | Assets that are semantically linked to a business asset.
+| Referencing Asset | Groups all types of assets that are semantically linked to a business asset.
 It provides the connection between the business meaning of a concept and where it physically exists. | ReferencingAsset |

-| Storage Element | Assets that can be part of a storage container. | StorageElement |
+| Storage Element | Groups all types of assets that can be part of a storage container. | StorageElement |

 Manage an asset type group